auremoser/ams-maps-17/workshop.md

 Say you want to move Alaska and Hawaii into view because the typical Mercator Projection just isn't cutting it.

-CartoDB supports PostGIS and SQL functional manipulation of your data in the cloud.
+Carto supports PostGIS and SQL functional manipulation of your data in the cloud.

 ![sql](https://raw.githubusercontent.com/auremoser/ipam-16/master/img/st-sql.png)